 Bette Davis Eyes is a song by Kim Carnes written by Jackie DeShannon and Donna Weiss.
 Released April 9, 1981, as a single and on her album "Mistaken Identity" on EMI, it was originally sung by DeShannon ( "Bette Davis Eyes") and didn't do well.
 When Carnes recorded her version of the song, it became a commercial success, spending 9 weeks on the Billboard Hot 100.
 The song is based on the actress, Bette Davis.
 When Davis heard the song, she wrote Carnes, Weiss, and DeShannon a letter to thank them.
 After Carnes earned Grammy wins off the song, she sent Dav… read more

-Kim Carnes (born July 20,1945 in Los Angeles, California) is an American singer-songwriter.
+Kim Carnes is an American singer-songwriter.
 She is noted for her distinctive, raspy voice which she attributes to many hours spent singing in smoky bars and clubs.
-Carnes was a member of New Christy Minstrels from 1966 until 1970.
+Born in Pasadena, California, Carnes pursued a songwriting career from an early age.
+She was a member of the New Christy Minstrels from 1966 to 1970.
 Kenny Rogers was also a member, and during this time Carnes met and married Dave Ellingson, with whom she would write most of her songs.
-For a short while in the early 1970s, she and Ellingson formed the folk duo Kim and Dave, which was not successful.
-She began releasing albums during the early 1970s.
-Her s… read more
+For a short while in the early 1970s, she and Ellingson formed the folk duo Kim and Dave.
+Their track "Nobody Knows"" feat… read more

-Kim Carnes (born July 20,1945 in Los Angeles, California) is an American singer-songwriter.
+Kim Carnes is an American singer-songwriter.
 She is noted for her distinctive, raspy voice which she attributes to many hours spent singing in smoky bars and clubs.
-Carnes was a member of … read more
+Born in Pasadena, California, Carnes pursued a songwriting career from… read more